NexdApp/nexd-backend/README.md

 Postgres is used.
 Locally is already a postgis command available.
 The postgis extension will be used for geo data.

+### Migrations

+Create your typeorm cli `ormconfig.json` file:

+`npm run typeorm:createconfig`

+This is not yet fully checked, so please have a look into the `ormconfig.json`.
+Relative paths seemed to work more reliable.

+To create a migration:

+`npm run typeorm migration:generate -- -n "<migration name>"`

 ## TODO

 - [ ] Help lists owner validation DRY